smithjasonm/tictactoe/README.md

 # Overview

 Tic-Tac-Toe is a web application built with [Ruby on Rails](http://rubyonrails.org/) 5.
-It is intended for purposes of demonstration and can be [viewed on Heroku.](https://tictactoe-rails-demo.herokuapp.com/) This document describes the salient technologies on which the application relies, its use, and its basic architecture.
+It is intended for purposes of demonstration and can be [found on Heroku.](https://tictactoe-rails-demo.herokuapp.com/)* This document describes the salient technologies on which the application relies, its use, and its basic architecture.

+\*To try the application, simulate the presence of two users by creating two user accounts—the email addresses need not be legitimate—and then signing into the accounts with different web browsers.

 # Technologies